 One cannot subsist on beer alone.
 Luckily, Boulder has a wealth of incredible food.
 It was named "America's Foodiest Town" by Bon Appetit.
 Nosh on delights from dozens of talented, local chefs, who creatively use Boulder County farms’ fresh bounty to craft sumptuous dishes.
 You’ll also find gourmet food trucks parked outside many a brewery.

 Into spirits?
 Try the Vapor Distillery’s Pumpkin King Cordial, made with local pumpkins and their famous gin; the tingling flavors of FYR Liqueur at J&L Distilling; or Geek Spirits’ silver rum, distilled on precise German machinery from Caribbean molasses.
 There are six distilleries to try in Boulder.

 Get your medieval on at Redstone Meadery.
 Mead, or honey wine, is history's oldest fermented beverage.
 Raise a goblet in Redstone's Mead Hall, or grab some cans and enjoy it at home or on a picnic.

 Stretch your muscles on the mat, then work your biceps sipping a beer at Sanitas Brewing's Brewhouse

 Yoga class every Tuesday evening.
 In warmer months, keep the post-yoga zen vibe going on the patio, which has a truly refreshing view to complement your brew.

 Colorado's vineyards are earning major cred.
 Bookcliff Vineyards produces award-winning wines using grapes sourced 100% from Colorado's Western Slope where the state's two officially recognized American Viticultural Areas (AVAs) are located.
-Settembre Cellars and Augustina's Winery also use exclusively Colorado grapes.
+Settembre Cellars also uses exclusively Colorado grapes.